reirep/ImgManipulation/readme.md

 Currently, there is no way to build a jar with one command.
 It's on the TODO list...
 I will (maybe) do it in some distant future.

 ## Usage
-There is two ways of using this project: the cli and in interractive mode.
+There is multiple way of using this lib.
+They are all listed here.
-It's planned to add a java api... on the TODO list :)

 ### CLI